T0psecurity/cosmos-network-deployment/README.md

 We export a genesis file from `cosmoshub-4` and modify it using our [tinkerer script](https://github.com/hyphacoop/cosmos-genesis-tinkerer).
 The exported and modified genesis files can be accessed [here](https://files.polypore.xyz/genesis/).

-We run the stateful tests with the modified genesis file when there is a major version of Gaia that is higher than the major version running on `cosmoshub-4`.
+We run the stateful tests with the modified genesis file when there is a major version of Cascadia that is higher than the major version running on `cosmoshub-4`.

 ### Joining the Public Testnet (weekly)